daz4126/Nanny-State/README.md

 The button element has an inline `onclick` event listener.
 When the button is clicked the inline event handler is called.
 The purpose of this function is to update the state object so the 'name' property changes to 'Nanny State'.
 This is exactly what the built-in `state.Update` function is for.

-The `state.Update` function to the *only* way to update the state.
-In this example it will change the value of the 'name' property when the button is clicked.
+`Update` is a built-in method of the state object and is the *only* way to update the state (although there are also some useful helper methods that use the `Update` method behind the scenes ... see later!).
+It works by mapping the old state to the new state.
+In this example we are changing the value of the 'name' property from its inital value of "World" to "Nanny State".
 This is really easy to do - simply pass an object representing the new state as an argument to the function.

-In the example above, we pass the object `{name: "Nanny State"}` as an argument to the `state.Update` function.
-Note that you ony have to include any properties of the State that need updating in this object(**NANNY STATE** assumes that all the other properties will stay the same).
+In the example above, we pass the object `{name: "Nanny State"}` as an argument to the `Update` function.
+Note that you ony have to include any properties of the State that need updating in this object (NANNY STATE assumes that all the other properties will stay the same).
 The view will then automatically be re-rendered using µhtml, which only updates the parts of the view that have actually changed.
 This means that re-rendering after a state update is fast and efficient.

 We now have everything wired up correctly.
-When the user clicks the button, the event handler uses the `state.Update` function to update the 'name' property to 'Nanny State' and re-renders the page based on this new state.
+When the user clicks the button, the event handler uses the `Update` function to update the 'name' property to 'Nanny State' and re-renders the page based on this new state.

 You can see this code on [CodePen](https://codepen.io/daz4126/pen/gOoBrJB).
 Try clicking the button to see the view change!